gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.each_scenario
 ^^^^^^^^^^^^^^^^^^^^

-this hooks behaves in the same way @before.each_scenario does, except by the fact that its ran *after* lettuce run the scenario.
+This hooks behaves in the same way @before.each_scenario does, except by the fact that its ran *after* lettuce run the scenario.

 .. highlight:: python